 SELECT CAST(0 AS UNSIGNED) - 1;+-------------------------+ | CAST(0 AS UNSIGNED) - 1 | +-------------------------+ | -1 | +-------------------------+

-as a valid date.
-You can still insert zero dates with the
+permitted as a valid date.
+You can still insert zero dates

-In strict mode, do not accept dates where the year part is
+In strict mode, dates are not permitted in which the year part

-nonzero but the month or day part is 0 (for example,
+is nonzero but the month or day part is 0.
+For example,

 '0000-00-00' is legal but